HomePlaysHamletAct 1 Scene 1 → Scene Analysis

 • Benchmark points

-• Silence forces human interpretation – men fill gaps with history and fear
+• Silence forces human interpretation – the observers fill gaps with history and fear

 • Appears armed – connects to war and unsettled succession